akshaykkamal-finanalytics/Project_Expense-Tracker/README.md

-# 💰 Smart Personal Expense Tracker A menu-driven console application to track personal income and expenses, built in Python as a self-study project for data analytics skill development.
+#Smart Personal Expense Tracker A menu-driven console application to track personal income and expenses, built in Python as a self-study project for data analytics skill development.
 ## Features:-
 1. Add income/expense transactions with full input validation
 2. View all transactions in a clean, aligned console table